mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Table-Of-Contents.md

 * Introduction:
   * What Is Debt?
   * "The Rate"
+    * When The Rate is high like in the 70s-80s it says Demand can only be created by Debt if it yields 21% on SV every year.
+THIS IS INSANE!!!!
+21% percent is unheard of.
+This would occur
   * Financializing The Economy
   * Banking & Fractional Reserve Banking
 * Logic: